-Gough Square’s professional disciplinary barristers represent as range of professionals facing investigations and hearings before their regulators.
-The growth of new, well funded regulatory bodies and the emerging body of law in relation to the conduct of hearings has resulted in an increase in the number of hearings, some dealing with highly complex issues.
+Gough Square’s professional disciplinary barristers represent a range of professionals facing investigations and hearings before their regulators.
+The growth of well-funded regulatory bodies and the emerging body of law in relation to the conduct of hearings has resulted in an increase in the number of hearings, some dealing with highly complex issues.

-The SRA, under their new ‘outcomes focused’ approach to regulation, manages all aspects of solicitors’ practices.
-Issues that have been dealt with by members of chambers include
+The SRA regulates all aspects of solicitors’ practices.
+Issues that have been dealt with by members of Chambers include

 • Applications to strike off for Client Account irregularities and breach of undertakings